vanHeemstraSystems/flask-babylonjs/README.md

 14) Alternatively run the flask command line interface: ```(.venv) $ flask shell```
 15) Execute any flask commands: >>>
 16) Use ```exit()``` to exit from the command line interface.

+In general, you can take the following steps to manage your database migrations as you develop your Flask applications:

+1) Modify the database models.

+2) Generate a migration script with the ```flask db migrate -m "some comment"``` command.
+If there have been no changes since last migration, you will be prompted with ```No changes in schema detected.```.
+Hence, you can repeat this command without fear.

+3) Review the generated migration script and correct it if necessary.

+4) Apply the changes to the database with the ```flask db upgrade``` command.

+5) To restore a previous database version, use the ```flask db downgrade``` command.

 ## 100 - Introduction